SophomoreSo/SequentialAuction/README.md

 ## Strategy

 A known weakly dominating strategy for this game occurs under the condition where all players have the same amount of budget.
 In such a scenario, the weakly dominating strategy is to bid b<sub>i</sub> = s<sub>i</sub> * (k / N) for every round.
-This strategy provides a balanced approach to bidding, spreading the budget across all rounds to maximize the chances of winning items.

 ## Get Started
 ![image](https://github.com/SophomoreSo/SequentialAuction/assets/57844175/9e38b7e7-fe77-4a7b-be43-de7ba4b0688a)